alexBasurto/alexBasurto/README.md

 - Certified in Cisco CCNA Routing & Switching and mobile radio technologies from Ericsson and Alcatel.
 - Proud holder of a Higher Education Certificate in Info Systems and Telecom.

-## 🚗 Fun Fact:
-- I'm not just driving code; I've got a driver's license and my own set of wheels! 🚗

 ## 📬 Let's Connect:
 - Discord: drek_89
 - [LinkedIn](https://www.linkedin.com/in/alex-basurto/)